Wiped Film Distillation & Evaporation

 Pope still systems in all sizes are also available in totally stainless-steel fabrication for continuous, industrial duty.
 These are typically skid-mounted turnkey systems, and can be of multi-stage, once through design and with optional advanced PLC control.
 Contact us to discuss your specific application requirements.

-Pope 6″ Wiped-Film Still with Stainless Steel
+Pope 6″ Wiped-Film Molecular Still with Glass

-Pope 6″ Wiped-Film Still with Glass
+Pope 6″ Wiped-Film Molecular Still with Stainless Steel

 Pope Scientific Featured in Chemical Today Magazine